 If you have been appointed as the Executor of an estate, you owe the beneficiaries a serious legal duty, called a fiduciary duty.
 If you breach that duty, even unintentionally, you can face serious penalties and fines.
 We encourage estate Executors to reach out to an experienced Sacramento estate lawyer as soon as possible before selling any property in the estate.

-At the Law Office of Daniel Hunt, we can advise you as to your duties and responsibilities as an Executor.
+At the Law Offices of Daniel Hunt, we can advise you as to your duties and responsibilities as an Executor.
 We can also help you make sure that any real estate sales during the probate process meet the extensive requirements set forth under California law.
-Contact the experienced estate planning lawyers at the Law Office of Daniel Hunt to schedule your initial consultation today.
+Contact the experienced estate planning lawyers at the Law Offices of Daniel Hunt to schedule your initial consultation today.

 Law Offices of Daniel A. Hunt

 The Law Offices of Daniel A. Hunt is a California law firm specializing in Estate Planning; Trust Administration & Litigation; Probate; and Conservatorships.
 We've helped over 10,000 clients find peace of mind.
 We serve clients throughout the greater Sacramento region and the state of California.